yob/yob.github.com/_posts/2010-01-16-ethical-superannuation.markdown

 I'd prefer it not to be, so I've been researching my options.

 The obvious alternative is [Australian Ethical Super](http://www.australianethical.com.au).
-Their investment policies gels strongly with my preferences and my non-super investments with them have been performing well.
+Their investment policies gel strongly with my preferences and my non-super investments with them have been performing well.

 Being a commercial fund, a comparison of fees was in order.
-The results we surprising and a little disappointing.
+The results were surprising and a little disappointing.

 [Australian Super's Fees](http://australiansuper.com/formembers_feesandothercharges.aspx):